RadoslavBotov/Wave-Function-Collapse/README.md

 ## Technologies

 + Python 3.12.7
-+ Tkinter 8.6
-+ PIL 10.4.0
++ View requirements.txt for more details

 ## Startup

-As they are, the paths for image resources are hardcoded with the parent directory being 'src'.
-As such the main.py has to be started from src as the working directory or 'no such file or directory found' errors will occur.
+Should be started with 'Wave Function Collapse' as working directory (i.e. python src/main.py).

 ## Simple class structure